 - For science, we loved the Young Explorers series from Apologia.
 After about 7th grade, we moved to a mixture of BJU Press and unit studies.

-- After 6th grade, we went through several math options before finding Life of Fred.
+- Up until 6th grade, Life of Fred.
 These were exactly what my son needed!
 They are just funny and snarky enough to keep him interested, yet deep enough to really teach the concepts.
 As a bonus, they’re incredibly inexpensive!

 Every family’s schedule and curriculum is going to look different, and that’s part of the beauty of homeschooling.